tamouse/swaac/2018-06-04-til-remove-all-docker-containers-and-images.md

----
-layout: post
-title: "TIL: Removing all Docker Containers and Images"
+# TIL: Removing all Docker Containers and Images

-date: 2018-06-04 11:51
+- date: 2018-06-04 11:51
-categories: [docker]
+- categories: [docker]
-tags: [docker, containers, images, removing]
+- tags: [docker, containers, images, removing]
----

 I needed to do a reset on my work machine of the Docker stuff I was using, so needed to know how to do this.